svenkreiss/svenkreiss.github.io/content/pages/about.md

 {% img img-thumbnail float-right /images/me2020_head.jpeg 200 me %}

+I am a computer vision engineer with a background in particle physics.

-The majority of self-driving accidents are caused by unnatural behavior of the autonomous car.
-My research focuses on the human component of self-driving to make autonomous cars behave more like human drivers.
+During my postdoc at EPFL, my research focused on the human component of self-driving to make autonomous cars behave more like human drivers.
 My projects in perception determine the social cues of pedestrians, cyclists and other drivers providing a richer representation of the world that is relevant for social behavior.
 My control projects investigate end-to-end trainable policies that obey social norms, _e.g._, a robot should not try to pass between two people that are talking to each other and instead go around.

-I am a postdoc at the [Visual Intelligence for Transportation (VITA)](https://vita.epfl.ch/) lab at EPFL in Switzerland.
 Selected publications:

 * __MonoLoco__: _Monocular 3D Pedestrian Localization and Uncertainty Estimation_.<br />
   Bertoni, Kreiss, Alahi.
 Presented at ICCV2019 in Seoul.<br />